 Are you worried about rumours claiming your super preservation age will change from 1 June 2025?
 Take a deep breath - the ATO has confirmed these claims are false.

-The ATO has recently issued a warning about misleading information regarding supposed changes to superannuation preservation and withdrawal rules.
-Some of the misleading claims currently spreading online include:
+The ATO has recently issued a warning about misleading information spreading online regarding supposed changes to superannuation preservation and withdrawal rules.
+According to ATO Deputy Commissioner Emma Rosenzweig, this is "classic misinformation" that you should disregard.